 One of our favourites in Pico Island.
 This natural pool was almost hidden, and could hardly be seen from the main road.
 But we we’re glad that some locals told us about it.
 We grabbed a beer at the bar upstairs and went down for a refreshment in the pool.
 Very nice!

 Even though there were no people on the streets at the time we voted Lajido, we had a feeling this was a lovely hamlet, because houses were very much cared for, with many tiny terraces with flowers and more decoration.

-Tips to help you plan your visit to Flores island Azores
+Tips to help you plan your visit to Pico Island Azores

 - COVID 19 Travel Restrictions